lliryc/text-editing/README.md

 ```

 ## Experiments and Reproducibility:
+All the datasets we used throughout the paper to train and test various systems can be downloded from [here]().

 This repo is organized as follows:

-1. [data](data): includes all the data we used throughout our paper to train and test various systems.
-TODO: make the data downloadable and indicate this here.
-2. [edits](edits): includes the scripts needed to extract edits from parallel GEC corpora and to create different edit representation.
+1. [edits](edits): includes the scripts needed to extract edits from parallel GEC corpora and to create different edit representation.
-3. [gec](gec): includes the scripts needed to train and evaluate our text editing GEC systems.
+2. [gec](gec): includes the scripts needed to train and evaluate our text editing GEC systems.

 ## License: